Minto Juried Art Show 2020

 Minto Juried Art Show 2020 is an annual award exhibition, held in Harriston.
 For the 6th year in a row, The MINTO ARTS COUNCIL is pleased to announce winners of the Annual Juried Art Show.
 On the night of the Awards Reception the winners will be announced, the event will take place at the Minto Arts Gallery.

 Apart from the money prizes, participation is the biggest award of joining the Juried Art Show, that is gaining more national recognition each year.

-The awards reception will be held on May 8th at the Minto Arts Gallery on 88 Mill St., Harriston.
+The awards reception will be held at the Minto Arts Gallery on 88 Mill St., Harriston.
 Located upstairs in the Harriston Public Library.